The Angel (Songs of Experience): Context

 "The Angel" was published by William Blake in the second part of his two-part volume, "Songs of Innocence" in 1789 and "Songs of Experience" in 1794.
-Later they were republished as a single volume, "Songs of Innocence and Experience."
-The volume presents themes of the loss of innocence, the corruption of the human condition, and disillusionment of childhood.
-This concept is strongly embodied in the poetic work that is "The Angel."
+Later they were republished as a single volume, "Songs of Innocence and Experience" The volume presents themes of the loss of innocence, the corruption of the human condition, and disillusionment of childhood.
+This concept is strongly embodied in "The Angel".

-Blake has had a distinct fascination with angels from a young age, as when he was around nine years old and walking through the countryside, he had a vision of a tree filled with angels.
+Blake had a distinct fascination with angels from a young age, as when he was around nine years old and walking through the countryside, he had a vision of a tree filled with angels.

-Theme and Interpretation
+Theme and interpretation

 The poem is interpreted in various methods in relation to the symbolism of the angel as it relates to Christianity, and to the poem itself.

 Joseph Wicksteed interprets the poem as the angel initially representing a comforting presence that nourishes sadness.
 The speaker clings to this comfort, hiding her deeper desires behind the vale of tears.
 However, when the angel leaves due to the lack of genuine reciprocation, she is left feeling betrayed.
 Wicksteed defines this shift from sorrow to bitterness as a missed opportunity for authentic love, where both sadness and anger replace the deeper, emotional truth, and a moment where the two share a real connection is lost.

 S. Foster Damon particularly focuses on the angel's symbolic role as a messenger from Eternity, or from the inner self.
-He states that angels in Blake's work are often connected to one's that are guiding virtue or inner force.
+He states that angels in Blake's work are often connected to ones that are guiding virtue or inner force.
 This perspective makes the angel represent the speaker's better self or an inner calling she initially resists.
 When she eventually embraces the hardened identity and armor against emotion, the angel returns but finds the figure to be changed and emotionally closed.
 This someone is no longer able to receive the spiritual message or guidance it brings.